Rustic Chicken Cacciatorie

 “Pop-Stachio Corn” is a lower calorie alternative to buttery popcorn or sweeter versions like Crunch–N- Munch® or Fiddle Faddle®.

-This snack provides fiber, proteinpistachio and essential monounsaturated fatty acids “M.U.F.A.’s”.
+This snack provides fiber, protein and essential monounsaturated fatty acids “M.U.F.A.’s”.
 The anti-inflammatory benefits of the curry powder and the low Glycemic level of the Agave Nectar really make this a healthy snack if you follow the suggested serving size of 1 cup.
 You may choose to eliminate the pistachios and maple syrup if you are seeking a lower fat version.
 In such case, a serving size would increase to 2 cups.

 Ingredients: